How To Get Certified

 If an official takes and fails any test, they may re-take it after 30 days.

 The following game requirements must be met for each level.
-Game requirements for certification meet the definitions listed in, and will be reviewed via submission of the WFTDA Officiating History Document (located on the Officiating Standards, Procedures, and Resources page, but see also this manual on how to fill it out correctly—its rules apply to all versions of the officiating history).
+Game requirements for certification meet the definitions listed in, and will be reviewed via submission of the WFTDA Officiating History Document located on the Officiating Standards, Procedures, and Resources page, but see also this manual on how to fill it out correctly—its rules apply to all versions of the officiating history).

 |Level Applying For||Total Number of Games||Regulation* Games||Sanctioned** Games||Within Time Period of Application|